-Even if you take every precaution against credit card fraud — safeguarding your wallet, saving your receipts, shredding your statements — you can never be 100 percent insulated against consumer identity theft.
+Even if you take every precaution against credit card fraud — safeguarding your wallet, saving your receipts and shredding your statements — you can never be 100 percent protected against consumer identity theft.

-The colossal security breach at Target illustrates just that point.
+The colossal security breach at Target last year illustrated just this point.
 Some 40 million debit and credit cards used at the retailer during the peak of the 2013 holiday shopping season were compromised, leaving countless cardholders wondering if their personal information had been stolen.

 No matter where you use your credit card, the last thing you want to find on your statement is a fraudulent charge.
-After you compare your receipts against your credit card statement to make sure it is indeed a fraudulent charge, federal law enables you to dispute unauthorized credit card charges.
+After you compare your receipts against your credit card statement to make sure it is indeed fraudulent, federal law enables you to dispute unauthorized credit card charges.

-According to the New York Times, the Fair Credit Billing Act gives consumers the legal right to contest unauthorized credit card charges.
-Specifically, this federal law gives credit card holders power to dispute credit card charges they believe are fraudulent, and sets out a process on how to report credit card fraud.
+The Fair Credit Billing Act gives consumers the legal right to contest unauthorized credit card charges.
+Specifically, this federal law gives credit card holders power to dispute charges they believe are fraudulent, and details a process of how to report credit card fraud.

 Potential Consequences of Unauthorized Credit Card Charges

-If you don’t catch the first fraudulent charge,your identity can then be easily hijacked and your credit card can be used for much larger purchases.
-It will be much harder to catch the criminal(s) because the credit card company has never been notified when unauthorized credit card charges were first made.
+If you don’t catch the first fraudulent charge, your identity can easily be hijacked and your credit card used for much larger purchases.
+It’s hard to catch identity thieves if the credit card company isn’t notified quickly.

-According to U.S. News & World Report, if you fail to mitigate your unauthorized credit card charges, you may have damaged your credit scores might get hit as a result.
+According to U.S. News & World Report, if you fail to mitigate your unauthorized credit card charges, your credit scores might get hit as a result.
 Whether your credit card has unauthorized charges on it from a hacker, a stranger or a scorned lover, you should immediately notify your credit card company if your identity is stolen.

-U.S. News also recommends contacting the police and filing a report of the incident, as well as contacting the three credit bureaus Equifax, Experian and TransUnion in order to prevent identity theft.
+U.S. News & World Report also recommends contacting the police and filing a report of the incident, as well as contacting the three credit bureaus, Equifax, Experian and TransUnion, to prevent identity theft.

-The Federal Trade Commission provides detailed information on how to minimize lost money — based on the Electronic Fund Transfer Act (EFTA) and the Fair Credit Billing Act (FCBA), ATM, credit and debit card holders are ability to mitigate their monetary losses.
+The Federal Trade Commission provides detailed information on how to minimize lost money based on the Electronic Fund Transfer Act (EFTA) and the Fair Credit Billing Act (FCBA).
+Through it, ATM, credit and debit card holders are able to mitigate their monetary losses.
 Credit cards carry a maximum liability of $50.
 If a credit card is reported lost before it is used, there is zero liability for unauthorized charges.
-ATM and debit cards have tiers of financial liability which includes:
+ATM and debit cards have tiers of financial liability, which include:

 - Zero liability if reported prior to fraudulent charges.

-- $50 liability if reported withing 48 hours of theft or loss.
+- $50 liability if reported within 48 hours of theft or loss.

 - $500 liability if reported after 48 hours of theft or loss, but fewer than 60 days once the statement is issued and sent.

-- Potentially unlimited liability if it has been greater than 60 days since a statement has been sent to you.
+- Potentially unlimited liability if it has been greater than 60 days since a statement was sent to you.

-- Reconcile your bills, purchases, etc. in a timely manner.
+- Reconcile your bills and purchases in a timely manner.